|SCIENTIFIC DISCIPLINARY SECTOR||M-FIL/02|

 MARIA CRISTINA AMORETTI (Substitute)

-Enrollment is mandatory and must be done at least one week before the examination.
+The registration to the exam is mandatory and must be done at least one week before the exam.